roshanbist/fullstack-ecommerce-backend/README.md

     }
 ```

-## Authentication

-This REST API implement user authentication using JSON Web Tokens (JWT).

 ## Features

 1. Products

-    - Get list of all products with/without pagination(limit, offset)
+    - View all products (with pagination support).
-    - Filtered the products by: title, categories, price range
+    - Filtered the products by: title, categories, price range.
-    - Get list of sorted products by title (ASC, DESC)
+    - Sort products by title (ASC, DESC).
-    - Get details of a product by its product id
+    - Fetch product details by ID.

 2. Categories

-    - Get list of all categories
+    - View all categories.
-    - Get a category by category id
+    - Fetch category details by ID.

 3. Users

-    - Sign up a new user (username, password, first name, last name, email, address)
+    - Register a new user.
-    - Sign in user with email/password
+    - Login with email and password.
-    - Update user profile (first name, last name, email)
+    - Update user profiles and change passwords.
-    - Change password (username, old password, new password)

 4. Order

-    - Get list of all user's order
+    - Fetch list of all orders.
-    - Get a user's order by order ID
+    - Retrieve a specific order by order ID.

 5. Admin
-    - Get CRUD operation of product
-    - Get CRUD operation of caetgory
+    - Manage (Create, Read, Update, Delete) products and categories.

 ## Testing